Skip to content

 .ipc.send

-The server's behaviour depends on msg's type:
+The receiving side's behaviour depends on msg's type:

-Payload Server behaviour
+Payload Peer behaviour

 STR Parsed as Rayfall, evaluated, result returned.